ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

   is the owner), and exposed to other plugins in read-only mode.

-* **[Value origin][value-origin]** defines where the value came from - whether it was received from NB to be configured or whether it was created in the SB plane automatically (e.g. default routes, loop0 interface, etc.).
+* **[Value origin][value-origin]** defines where the value came from - whether it was received as configuration from the NB. or whether it was automatically created in the SB plane (e.g. default routes, the loop0 interface, etc.).

-* Key-value pairs are operated with through CRUD operations: **C**reate, **R**etrieve, **U**pdate and **D**elete.
+* **Key-value pairs** are operated on through CRUD operations: **C**reate, **R**etrieve, **U**pdate and **D**elete.

-* **Dependency** defined for a value, references another key-value pair that must exist (be created), otherwise the associated value cannot be Created and must remain cached in the state `PENDING` - value is allowed to have defined multiple dependencies and all must be satisfied for the value to be considered ready for creation.
+* **Dependency** is defined for a value, and it references another key-value pair that must exist (be created) before the dependent value can be **C**reated.
+If a dependency is not satisfied, the dependent value must remain cached in the `PENDING` state.
+Multiple dependencies can be defined for a value, and they all must be satisfied before the value can be **C**reated.

 * **Derived value**, in a future release to be renamed to **attribute** for more clarity, is typically a single field of the original value or its property,